|

 create original deliverables”.
 This is inconsistent with contemporary

-deals with projects which serially implements the same products, the second
+projects which serially implements the same products, the second deals with

-The very area of organizational learning is based on the assumptions that
+area of organizational learning is based on the assumptions that

 organizations repeat works (projects among them) and that they learn while